0800 840 1628 • Monday - Friday 9am - 6:30pmContact Us

 Section 42 (4) of the Statistics and Registration Service Act (2007) as amended by section 287 of the Health and Social Care Act (2012) and Regulation 3 of the Health Service (Control of Patient Information) Regulations 2002.

-This privacy notice was written to be clear and concise.
+This Privacy Notice was written to be clear and concise.
 It does not provide exhaustive detail of all aspects of LiveWell Dorset’s collection and use of information, including personal information.
 However, we are happy to provide any additional information or explanation needed.
-Any requests for this should be sent to the address below.
+Any requests for this should be directed to Dorset Council’s Data Protection team:

-If you require independent advice please visit the website of the Information Commissioner’s Office.
+If you require independent advice, please contact the Information Commissioner’s Office: